lunarring/tac/README.md

 ```

 This command provides an interactive interface to:
-- Browse and read log files from previous TAC executions
+- Browse and read log files from previous tac executions
-- View log entries with syntax highlighting based on log level
-- Navigate through logs with an easy-to-use interface
 - Search for specific text within logs
 - Jump to section headings for easier navigation
-- See the current section heading while browsing logs

 ### Test Management